-The holder of a brew pub license (BP) may deliver beer manufactured by the holder to a location other than the holder's premise for the purpose of submitting the product for an evaluation at an organized tasting, competition, or review.
+The holder of a brew pub license may deliver malt liquor, ale, or beer manufactured by the holder to a location other than the holder's premise for the purpose of submitting the product for an evaluation at an organized tasting, competition, or review.
 At the tasting, competition, or review, a holder of a brew pub license may:

-- Dispense without charge his product manufactured by the holder to a person attending the event for consumption on the premise of the event; and - Discuss with the person attending the event, the manufacturing and characteristics of the beer.
+- Dispense without charge his product manufactured by the holder to a person attending the event for consumption on the premise of the event; and - Discuss with the person attending the event the manufacturing and characteristics of the malt liquor, ale, or beer.